oridori02/oridori02/README.md

 ### 🔒 [BNSS ACME: Secure Enterprise Network Infrastructure (2026)](https://github.com/dobreasca/bnss-acme)
 Design and implementation of a secure multi-site network infrastructure for a fictional company with offices in Stockholm and London.
 The solution provides certificate-based authentication, secure remote access, network segmentation, encrypted communications, and continuous threat detection while following industry security best practices.

 Developed as part of the Building Networked Systems Security course in the MSc.
-Cybersecurity at KTH Royal Institute of Technology in collaboration with [Aurora Navas](https://github.com/auroranavas), [Ana-Maria Dobrescu] (https://github.com/dobreasca), [Zoe Koukouve] (https://github.com/zoekoukouve) and Venetia Ioanna Papadopoulo.
+Cybersecurity at KTH Royal Institute of Technology in collaboration with [Aurora Navas](https://github.com/auroranavas), [Ana-Maria Dobrescu](https://github.com/dobreasca), [Zoe Koukouve](https://github.com/zoekoukouve) and Venetia Ioanna Papadopoulo.

 The infrastructure integrates **FreeIPA** as a centralized identity and PKI platform, **Authentik** for Single Sign-On (SSO) and two-factor authentication (2FA), **OpenVPN** for secure site-to-site and remote access, **FreeRADIUS** with WPA2-Enterprise (EAP-TLS) for certificate-based Wi-Fi authentication, **Nextcloud** for secure file sharing, **BIND9** with DNSSEC and DNS-over-TLS, and **Snort** with **Fail2Ban** for intrusion detection and prevention.